 But it will take another thirteen years for the final pieces to fall into place.
 By then, Vidar has left the police force and his life is coming apart.
 Yet when Isak disappears and his pregnant girlfriend turns to Vidar for help, he sets out in search of the young man and the truth that has eluded them both for so long.

 Under the Storm is at once a luminous coming-of-age story and a compulsively suspenseful whodunit.
 Through unadorned yet profound language, Christoffer Carlsson digs deep into the psyches of ordinary people and shows with utmost clarity how the ripple effects of a crime haunt a small community.
-With stylistic verve and low-boil suspense that evoke Kerstin Ekman’s Blackwater and an ingenious three-act structure reminiscent of the Academy Award-winning film Moonlight, Under the Storm breaks out as a stunning modern classic.

 “A good book is a true pleasure. […] This is a story about a murder in Halland and it’s about as sordid and grayish as the cases we see in real life. […] Carlsson holds the reader in an iron grip.
 Moreover, his writing is extremely good.
 In fact, he writes better than pretty much everyone else.
 Not only in this genre – where it’s often deplorable – but among young writers on the whole.
 How will this end, I wonder as I put down his book and for some reason I come to think of a colleague of ours, Kerstin Ekman.
 She began her authorship with a few traditional detective stories before taking the big leap to the only kind of storytelling that truly matters with her novel Dödsklockan.
 So how will this end, I wonder.”

-Leif GW Persson, Expressen (Sweden)
+Leif GW Persson, Expressen (SE)

 “An incredibly cleverly constructed novel, melancholic and suspenseful, like a cut straight out of reality.”